 One of the first things to decide after you create your Video Cloud account is how you plan to deliver your video files.
 Video Cloud offers many choices that have a variety of advantages and limitations.
 The delivery method you choose depends on how protected you want your video files to be, how you would like to reach your audience, your preferred method of upload, whether or not your video assets are already stored on another CDN (Content Delivery Network or Content Distribution Network), and so forth.

 The content delivery options described in this topic are available only for Video Cloud Enterprise publishers.
-Video Cloud Pro and Express publishers must use Brightcove as their CDN.
+Video Cloud Enterprise and Express publishers must use Brightcove as their CDN.

 In this topic, you will learn:

 - What is a CDN?

 - Can I deliver my content without a CDN?

 - How is my media content delivered?
 (Progressive Download vs. Streaming)